360112892/flurbo-gui-wallet/installers/windows/README.md

-As the setup script in file [Flurbo.iss](Flurbo.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Flurbo release *Helium Hydra* that you find on [the official download page](https://getflurbo.org/downloads/).
+As the setup script in file [Flurbo.iss](Flurbo.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for Flurbo release *Krombopulos Michael* that you find on [the official download page](https://getflurbo.org/downloads/).

 But of course it will be easy to modify the script for future